Updated: Feb 28

-Our 2nd open-enrollment class in Amsterdam was a little smaller than usual this time, but for Anh and Ian, it was a great chance to improve their presentation skills in a small class size.
-Ian is a salesperson working for a software (SaaS) company in Amsterdam, and Anh is a training manager for an international organization in Brussels.
+Our 2nd open-enrollment class held at the Canal House Hotel in Amsterdam was a little smaller than usual this time, but for Anh and Ian, it was a great chance to improve their presentation skills in a small class size.
+Ian is a salesperson working for a software (SaaS) company in Amsterdam, and Anh is a training manager for an energy regulation group in Brussels, Belgium.

 Because of the small group size, we really did cover everything!
 Instead of everyone getting 1 practice round which is normal for a 1 day class, we had 4 or 5 practice rounds each.
 And with that number of practice sessions, improvements were way beyond what anyone expected!